Hollyhocks, those gorgeous garden staples can be beautiful, long-lasting cut flowers with this different, kinda crazy prep — and it’s fun!

-Do you have beautiful hollyhocks in your garden that you’d love to bring inside to enjoy?
+Do you have beautiful hollyhock plants in your garden, with charming hollyhock flowers that you’d love to add to a flower arrangement?

-Or maybe enjoy in a vase by by your kitchen sink catching the morning rays of sunshine?
+Or maybe enjoy in a vase catching the morning rays by your kitchen sink ?

 But we are in luck!
-With a bit of digging around, I discovered that by searing the cut ends, you can get 5 days of vase life from them and you can repeat the cut and sear one or two more times.
-Some of those beautiful blooms can last 10 – 15 days!!!
+With a bit of digging around, I discovered that by preparing the cut ends in a kinda crazy way, you can get 5+ days of vase life from them and you can repeat the process one or two more times.
+Some of those beautiful blooms can last 10 – 15 or more days — Nice that’s a nice long vase life!!!

 And look!
 It Worked!!!!